 About the Community

-Masters Degree in Social Work, Administration, Planning or a related field.
-Paid work experience in human service planning and evaluation with demonstrated increasing responsibilities in project management, budget management, and staff supervision.
-Bachelor’s Degree with significant equivalent experience may be considered.
+Leadership experience in human service planning and evaluation with demonstrated increasing responsibilities in project management, budget management, and staff supervision.
+Master’s Degree in Social Work, Administration, Planning or a related field; Bachelor’s Degree plus significant equivalent experience may be considered.

 How to Apply

-Email resume and separate cover letter to HSCDirectorSearch@hsctc.org by 5pm Friday February 15, 2019.
+Email cover letter and resume to HSCDirectorSearch@hsctc.org by 5pm EST on Tuesday, October 19, 2021.
 All submissions will be acknowledged with a return e-mail.
-Contact the Search Committee Chair at (607) 274-5549 for assistance with any issues or questions.
+Contact the Search Committee Chair at the HSCDirectorSearch@hsctc.org for assistance with any issues or questions.